SantiSB/media-player/README.md

 👉 [Vanilla JavaScript Argentina World Cup Champion Video Player 📺](https://santisb.github.io/media-player/)

 ## 👨‍💻 How to Contribute
-I'm thrilled to have you contribute to the Rick and Morty Faves App !
+I'm thrilled to have you contribute to the Video Player App !
 Follow these steps to get started:

 ### Fork the Repository: